Mo'Nique: Personal life

-Controversy
+Controversies

-2009 awards campaign
+Blackball

 In 2009, Mo'Nique starred in the indie drama Precious directed by Lee Daniels.
 For the role, she was paid $50,000.
 The film started to receive critical attention and awards buzz for her performance.
-The film's executive producers Tyler Perry and Oprah Winfrey, as well as the film's production company Lionsgate, asked her to travel to promote the film at the Cannes Film Festival, which she declined to do, saying her deal was with the film's director, Daniels, and that she had finished her contractual obligations.
+The film's executive producers Tyler Perry and Oprah Winfrey, as well as the film's production company Lionsgate, asked her to travel to promote the film at the Cannes Film Festival, which she declined to do, explaining her deal was with the film's director, Daniels, and that she had finished her contractual obligations.